Skip Navigation

 Institute for Natural Products Applications and Research Technologies (INPART) members

 In just the few years since its formation, the Institute for Natural Products Applications and Research Technologies (INPART) at the University of Oklahoma has established itself as one of the largest teams of researchers in the central United States that is dedicated to the development and understanding of natural product based medicines.
 INPART functions as an alliance of collaborating scientists focused on the innovative use of secondary metabolites to generate new products for improving the human condition.
-The purpose of INPART is to find creative solutions that harness the power of natural products chemistry for generating new medicines that will improve human health and wellbeing.
-Using a combination of leading-edge technologies, INPART mines new natural products from a variety of sources and evaluates these compounds for their therapeutic applications.
+INPART aims to find creative solutions that harness the power of natural product chemistry to generate new medicines that will improve human health and well-being.
+Using a combination of leading-edge technologies, INPART mines new natural products from various sources and evaluates these compounds for their therapeutic applications.

 Oklahoma Center of Biomedical Research Excellence in Structural Biology (COBRE)

-The NIH-funded COBRE, under the direction of Professor Ann West, comprises an active team of researchers who use the three-dimensional structures of biological macromolecules to shed light on their physiological functions.
-The “work horses” of a cell are an immense collection of macromolecules, such as proteins and nucleic acids that are designed for specific functions to elicit appropriate physiological responses.
+Under Professor Ann West's direction, the NIH-funded COBRE comprises an active team of researchers who use the three-dimensional structures of biological macromolecules to shed light on their physiological functions.
+The “workhorses” of a cell are an immense collection of macromolecules, such as proteins and nucleic acids, that are designed for specific functions to elicit appropriate physiological responses.
 To correctly perform their unique functions, these macromolecules must fold properly into a three-dimensional structure capable of interacting with their natural targets, such as enzyme substrates and cofactors, as well as with small molecule drugs.

 Our COBRE researchers partner with colleagues in the OU Department of Microbiology and Plant Biology and the OU Health Sciences Center.
-The central theme is focused on X-ray crystallographic and computational approaches to understand the important relationship between structure and biological activity.
-The research has direct relevance to human diseases and conditions associated with aging, cancer, host-pathogen interactions, bacterial infections and immunity.
-The COBRE is a multidisciplinary enterprise that is based on the research interests and expertise of center participants, and includes biochemistry, bioinorganic chemistry, virology, parasitology, immunology, cell biology, enzymology, bacteriology, and computational biophysics.
+The central theme is focused on X-ray crystallographic and computational approaches to understand the critical relationship between structure and biological activity.
+The research directly relates to human diseases and conditions associated with aging, cancer, host-pathogen interactions, bacterial infections,/./ and immunity.
+The COBRE is a multidisciplinary enterprise based on center participants' research interests and expertise.
+It includes biochemistry, bioinorganic chemistry, virology, parasitology, immunology, cell biology, enzymology, bacteriology, and computational biophysics.

-Student training: Students in the COBRE research programs will, in addition to being trained in their specific research program area, gain hands-on training and expertise in the crystallization of biological macromolecules and in structure solution using X-ray crystallography.
-Career options include employment in drug development companies, academia, and in national laboratories.
+Student training: In addition to being trained in their specific research program area, students in the COBRE research programs will gain hands-on training and expertise in the crystallization of biological macromolecules and in structure solutions using X-ray crystallography.
+Career options include employment in drug development companies, academia, and national laboratories.

 COBRE Summary (png)